 One essential notion that music teachers must never forget is that of enjoyment.
 This alone will motivate the student to work when alone and become more advanced quickly.
 In any case, it’s one of the best methods for learning how to play piano!

-And if you want to get more tips, why not explore the world of online piano?
+And if you want to get more tips, why not explore the world of piano lessons online?
 You’ll be sure to find entertaining, interesting and even free solfege and piano tutorials on YouTube and throughout the Internet.
 Happy surfing!

 Be daring, but wise.
 Do them both at the same time.